 There are two salient features in the vertical distribution of temperature which characterize the hydrographic properties between Greenland and arctic Canada (Stein, 2005): The Baffin Island Current and the core of the West Greenland Current (WGC).
 The Baffin Island Current is a broad current band which exports cold water from Baffin Bay southwards.
 On the eastern side of the section, the West Greenland Current flows along the shelf break and transports heat into the Baffin Bay.

-Vertical distribution of potential temperature and salinity at the NAFO Standard Oceanographic Sections Fyllas Bank (station 4), Cape Desolation and along the Holsteinsborg-Baffin Island Section (Fig. 15) are given in Figs. 16 to 25.
+Vertical distribution of potential temperature and salinity at the NAFO Standard Oceanographic Sections Cape Desolation, and Fyllas Bank are given in Figs. 18 to 20.

 Cape Desolation Section